White Nationalist Groups Increase Recruiting And Propaganda Across The West

 He says it was subtle and sometimes unintentional — like a little ember of racism in a fire pit.
 Now Sudabattula believes white nationalists are coming to the west to blow on that ember.

 "You have a bunch of people who are now trying to approach passive white folks and they're basically saying, 'Look: We all agree on the same thing.
 We think that minorities are different.
 But we don't have to cater to their needs anymore.
-This is our home and they are coming here,'" he said.
+This is our home and they are coming here,' " he said.

-Sudabattula said the rise in hate here is scary and it's up to white people in the region to step up and take action.
+Sudabattula said the rise in hate here is scary, and that it's up to white people in the region to step up and take action.

 "At the end of the day, the hate groups look like my friends," he said.
 "And my friends, I think, are in a different position to say something."